sudoskys/Blog/source/_posts/tanstackdb_with_electricsql.md

     q.from({ messagesCollection })
       .orderBy(({ messagesCollection }) => messagesCollection.created_at, 'desc')
   );

+  // NOTE on JSONB fields in messages:
+  // If your messages contain JSONB fields, they will be typed as generic 'Json' by ElectricSQL.
+  // You'll need to add type assertions when accessing these fields:
+  // Example:
+  //   const metadata = message.metadata as MessageMetadata;
+  // This is a known limitation with no current workaround other than manual type assertions.

   // Handle loading state - when there's no data, it stays in loading state if (isLoading) {